12kharris/Tiny-Wheels/README.old.md

 ![logged in](https://res.cloudinary.com/da2ant1dk/image/upload/v1728929284/logged_in_nav_l6h2tw.png)

 ### New Page
-The new page shows all posts from all users from newest to oldest.
+The new page is the root page and shows all posts from all users from newest to oldest.
 On this page, a user can use the search bar to search posts to tailor their feed.
 They can also click on one of the Tag options which will filter the posts, showing only the ones with the desired tag.
 The searchbar is cleared and disabled when a tag is being filtered on.

 ![new page](https://res.cloudinary.com/da2ant1dk/image/upload/v1728929286/new_page_g2z6x6.png)